scc-digitalhub/docs/user/docs/tasks/functions.md

 - **`delete_function`**: delete a function
 - **`list_functions`**: list all functions

-This is done in two ways.
-The first is through the SDK and the second is through the `Project` object.
+The can be done through the SDK, or through the `Project` object.

 Example:

 ```python